 The disk size is the default size for all disks on the system.

 If you need a different size later, you can use the Advanced allocation option to create an aggregate that uses disks of a specific size.

 The following video shows how to launch a single-node configuration.

-Cloud Manager launches the ONTAP Cloud instance in AWS.
+Cloud Manager launches the Cloud Volumes ONTAP instance in AWS.
 You can track the progress in the timeline.